Edward Glaeser: Writings

-Glaeser has published almost five articles per year since 1992 in leading peer-reviewed academic economics journals, in addition to many books, other articles, blogs, and op-eds.
-Glaeser has made substantial contributions to the empirical study of urban economics.
+As of January 2026, Glaeser has published 139 papers in peer-reviewed academic economics journals.
+Glaeser has made contributions to the empirical study of urban economics.
 In particular, his work examining the historical evolution of economic hubs like Boston and New York City has had major influence on both economics and urban geography.
 Glaeser also has written on a variety of other topics, ranging from social economics to the economics of religion, from both contemporary and historical perspectives.